Skip to content

 Meet Yasmine, your Slack coworker

-Setup takes about two minutes: install, connect your Claude subscription, and say hello in any channel.
+Setup takes about two minutes: install, choose an included model or connect a supported account, and say hello in any channel.

 Add Yasmine to your Slack and give her a first task.
 Free 7-day trial, no card.